Djancyp/Djancyp/README.md

 ### 👋 Hi, I’m Djan,
-I'm full stack developer with 5+ years of experience in web development.
+I'm full stack developer with 5+ years of experience in web apps & e-commerce.

 I'm a team player, I like to work with people and I'm always open to new ideas.